ZainAlAbideenKhan/8085Sim/README.md

 <h2>Overview</h2>
 <p>Welcome to the 8085 Microprocessor Kit Simulator!
 This project simulates the functionality of an 8085 microprocessor kit, providing a virtual environment to learn and experiment with microprocessor operations.</p>
-<p style="background: yellow;">NOTE: THIS VERSION DOES NOT INCLUDE ERROR TESTING SO WRITE EVERYTHING CAREFULLY WHILE ENTERING COMMANDS.</p>
+<span style="background: yellow; color: red">NOTE: THIS VERSION DOES NOT INCLUDE ERROR TESTING SO WRITE EVERYTHING CAREFULLY WHILE ENTERING COMMANDS.</span>

 <h2>HOW TO USE Simulator:</h2>
 <ul>